SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Comments?
 Questions?
 Suggestions?

-I would love for you join me in my private Facebook group
+I would love for you to join me in my private Facebook group

-It’s a great place to interact with me and others that know the area well.
+It's a great place to interact with me and others who are familiar with the area.

 You can ask questions, get advice for your upcoming stay, and then share your photos and advice with others when you return home.
 It's a great community and the fastest way to get answers to those nagging questions about your visit!